Youth America Grand Prix: YAGP Gala “Stars of Today Meet the Stars of Tomorrow”

-As part of its mission to educate the next generations of dancers and audiences, YAGP uses its New York City “Stars of Today Meet the Stars of Tomorrow” Gala as a venue to introduce exciting new talent to New York audiences and the young YAGP participants from around the world.
-Many dancers who are now considered the world's most exciting and prominent ballet stars have made their New York debut at YAGP's “Stars of Today Meet the Stars of Tomorrow” Gala.
+As part of its mission to educate the next generations of dancers and audiences, YAGP uses its New York City “Stars of Today Meet the Stars of Tomorrow” Gala as a venue to introduce new talent to New York audiences and the young YAGP participants from around the world.
+Many dancers made their New York debut at YAGP's “Stars of Today Meet the Stars of Tomorrow” Gala.
 They have included Polina Semionova (Berlin State Ballet); Denis and Anastasia Matvienko, Yevgenia Obraztsova, and Ivan Vasiliev (Bolshoi Ballet); Friedemann Vogel (Stuttgart Ballet); Daniel Camargo, Sasha Mukhamedov and Edo Wijnen (Dutch National Ballet); Yonah Acosta (English National Ballet); Hugo Marchand and Hannah O’Neill (Paris Opera Ballet); Melissa Hamilton and Cesar Corrales (The Royal Ballet); Cecilia Kerche and Vitor Luiz (Theatro Municipal (Rio de Janeiro)) & Evan McKie representing both (The National Ballet of Canada) & the (Stuttgart Ballet).

 In keeping with its educational mission, YAGP has also used its New York City Gala as an opportunity to present a number of dancers' farewell performances in New York, in order to give young dancers, a chance to experience extraordinary artistry in a live performance.
 As part of its innovative programming, the YAGP Galas have included the New York farewell performances of such internationally known ballet stars as Paris Opera Ballet's Etoile dancer Manuel Legris, Bolshoi Ballet’s Nikolai Tsiskaridze, and The Royal Ballet's Darcey Bussell.

 The program of the Gala ranges from the well-known ballet classics to cutting-edge contemporary choreography.
 In an effort to provide opportunities not only to talented young dancers but also to young choreographers, YAGP launched the Emerging Choreographer Series.
 As part of this annual series, YAGP has created a powerful platform for up-and-coming choreographers to present their work to the international dance community.
 The Emerging Choreographer Series has presented works by Camille A. Brown, Marcelo Gomes, Adam Hougland, Emery LeCrone, Gemma Bond, Susan Jaffe, Evan McKie (with Olga Smirnova) and Justin Peck – many of them debuting with World Premieres.

 YAGP Galas have also presented World Premieres by such established choreographers as Camille A. Brown, Derek Hough, Benjamin Millepied and Carlos dos Santos, Jr.